 - positive covenants to preserve the company's business and performance;

 - negative covenants capturing the action items, including soliciting competing bids, which cannot be undertaken without the purchaser’s prior consent;

 - clawbacks or escrow of shares of the promoters; and

 At closing, the parties execute condition precedent completion certificates, share transfer forms (if applicable) and undertake the activities contemplated in the definitive agreements, such as passing necessary corporate resolutions and making requisite filings with government authorities to give effect to the transaction.
-In transactions involving the transfer of shares between a resident and a non-resident, the resident must file Form FC-TRS with its authorised dealer bank within 60 days of receipt of the purchase consideration.
-The transfer is not construed to be complete until the form is duly filed with the authorised dealer bank of the resident and the filed form is taken on record by the target’s board of directors.
+In transactions involving the transfer of shares between a resident and a non-resident, the resident must file Form FC-TRS with the Reserve Bank of India within 60 days of receipt of the purchase consideration.
+The transfer is not construed to be complete until the form is duly certified by the authorised dealer bank of the resident and the filed form is taken on record by the target’s board of directors.
 For public listed companies, filings must also be made with the relevant stock.
 For instance, if a promoter of a public listed company sells its securities to another person and the value of such securities in aggregate exceeds Rs1 million over any calendar quarter, the company must notify the particulars of the transaction to the stock exchange on which the shares of the company are listed.

 Are there formalities for the execution of documents by foreign companies?

 There are no separate formalities for execution of definitive documents by foreign companies.
 However, if a non-resident is purchasing or selling shares of an Indian company, it must execute Form FC-TRS and associated consent letters in addition to the share transfer form to give effect to the transaction.